TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Setting Up Storage

 TrueNAS SCALE requires at least one storage pool.
-We recommend creating the required pool and then planning the rest of your storage needs before you move on to adding sharing, container applications, virtual machines, or begin storing data.
+We recommend you create the required pool and then plan the rest of your storage needs before adding sharing, container applications, virtual machines, or data storage.
 When planning your data storage, consider the type of data sharing you want to do, any container applications you might want to deploy, and how you want to organize stored data.

-The storage creation process begins with creating a pool and then adding the datasets or zvols as needed.
+The storage creation process begins with creating a pool, then adding datasets or zvols as needed.
 Creating your initial storage is explained here.

 Setting the System Dataset

 SCALE assigns the root parent dataset of the first created pool as the system dataset.
-If your system has enough disks to add more pools, you can change the system dataset to a different root parent dataset for another pool.
+If your system has enough disks to add more pools, you can change the system dataset to a root dataset of different pool.

 Setting Up Shares